kharkawy/thecosmonautgame/README.md

 # The Cosmonaut Game

 ## Description
+A shooter game made in Unity and exported in WebGL.

+## Plot
 You are a cosmonaut on an alien planet.
 Your goal is to shoot and kill as many enemies as possible.

 ## Game controls: